Comb Ceramic culture: Habitations

 The settlements were located at sea shores or beside lakes and the economy was based on hunting, fishing and the gathering of plants.
 In Finland, it was a maritime culture which became more and more specialized in hunting seals.
-The dominant dwelling was probably a teepee of about 30 square meters where some 15 people could live.
+The dominant dwelling was probably a kota of about 30 square meters where some 15 people could live.
 Also rectangular houses made of timber become popular in Finland from 4000 BC cal.
 Graves were dug at the settlements and the dead were covered with red ochre.
 The typical Comb Ceramic age shows an extensive use of objects made of flint and amber as grave offerings.

 Tools

 The stone tools changed very little over time.
 They were made of local materials such as slate and quartz.
 Finds suggest a fairly extensive exchange network: red slate originating from northern Scandinavia, asbestos from Lake Saimaa, green slate from Lake Onega, amber from the southern shores of the Baltic Sea and flint from the Valdai area in northwestern Russia.